 A study of the theory and practice of auditing, with an emphasis on auditor compliance with governmental and professional regulations as well as ethical standards and on the detection of fraud.
+This course covers materials and methods tested on the CPA exam.
 (Fall)

-ACCT 415 Advanced Accounting 3 hours
+ACCT 415 Advanced Accounting

 A study of advanced accounting and financial reporting topics including business combinations and consolidated financial statements, partnerships and branches, bankruptcy, multinational enterprises, and segments.
-(Spring)
+This course covers materials and methods tested on the CPA exam.(Spring)